General (scope, time limits)

 The provisions of the IPA relating to the fictitious service (πλασματική επίδοση) of first instance decisions are also applicable to the fast track border procedure and thus the deadline for lodging an appeal against a first instance negative decision may expire without the applicant having being actually informed about the decision.

 Since the entry into force of the IPA, the appeals before the Appeals Committees no longer have automatic suspensive effect as a general rule.
 The automatic suspensive effect of appeals depends on the type of decision challenged by the applicant (see Admissibility Procedure: Appeal and Accelerated Procedure: Appeal).
-With regard to applications rejected at first instance within the framework of the fast-track border procedure, the new law states, that a derogation from automatic suspensive effect of appeals can only be ordered provided that the individual benefits from the necessary assistance of an interpreter, legal assistance and at least one week to prepare the appeal before the Appeals Committee reasoning why he/she shall be granted with the right to remain in the Greek territory.
+With regard to applications rejected at first instance within the framework of the fast-track border procedure, the IPA states, that a derogation from automatic suspensive effect of appeals can only be ordered provided that the individual benefits from the necessary assistance of an interpreter, legal assistance and at least one week to prepare and file a relevant application before the Appeals Committee reasoning why he/she shall be granted with the right to remain in the Greek territory.

 As a rule, the procedure before the Appeals Committees must be written, based on the examination of the dossier.
-It is the duty of the Appeals Committee to request an oral hearing under the same conditions as in the regular procedure.
+It is the duty of the Appeals Committee to request an oral hearing when the same conditions as in the regular procedure are met.

 Similarly to the concerns raised under the Regular procedure as regards the severity of these new procedural requirements, serious concerns with regard to the effectiveness of the remedy and the risk of a violation of the principle of non-refoulement are thus also applicable to appeals in the context of fast-track border procedures.